 Look around at the religions available today.
 Do you see:

 - Evidence of a three-headed god, with the son as the most prominent?
-Babylon started it.
+That's not Christian; Babylon started it.

-- Doctrines that assume people have some sort of life that continues on after they die?
-Look to ancient Babylon.
+- Doctrines that assume people have some sort of spirit that continues on after they die?
+The bible doesn't teach it; Look to ancient Babylon.

-- A mindset of ‘my family, tribe, state, country, or skin color is better than yours’ or even 'my country right or wrong'?
+- A mindset of ‘my family, my tribe, my state, my country, my skin color is better than yours,’ or even 'my country, right or wrong'?
 It came from Babylon.

-Most importantly, do you see a church making excuses for mixing customs of pagan origin with Bible teachings?
+Most importantly, do you see a church mixing customs of pagan origin with Bible teachings, like mixing pollution into clear water?

 The book The Paganism in Our Christianity states: “It was a definite Christian policy to take over the pagan festivals endeared to the people by tradition, and to give them a Christian significance.”